-Requisite: GEOG 240.
+Semester(s) Offered: SPRING Requisite: GEOG 240.

-GEOG 299 Special Topics In Geography Variable up to
+GEOG 299 Special Topics In Geography

 An in-depth study of selected areas of geography.
 Individual research is emphasized.
 Topics vary each semester.
 This course may be taken more than once for credit under different topics.